Headaches should not be masked by drugs. You should go to your Chiropractor to locate and treat the root of the problem.

 Although taking a painkiller can seem like an easy solution, this approach does not solve the root cause of the problem, and it can result in dangerous side-effects.

-For example anti-inflammatories cause ulcers, gastric problems, gastrointestinal bleeding, and should be especially avoided by the elderly and pregnant women.
+For example anti-inflammatories can cause ulcers, gastric problems, gastrointestinal bleeding, and should be especially avoided by the elderly and pregnant women.
 Migraine drugs are very powerful products and should be used with caution, and only taken under medical supervision, as they can cause serious problems, especially if mixed with other medication.

 The Chiropractic solution